teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## Lost Opportunity

 This consequence represents shifting circumstance.
 You had an opportunity to achieve your goal with this action, but it slips away.
 To try again, you need a new approach—usually a new form of action or a change in circumstances.
-Maybe you tried to **Skirmish** with the noble to trap her on the balcony, but she evades your maneuver and leaps out of reach.
-If you want to trap her now you'll have to try another way—maybe by **Swaying** her with your roguish charm.
+Maybe you tried to **Combat** with the noble to trap her on the balcony, but she evades your maneuver and leaps out of reach.
+If you want to trap her now you'll have to try another way—maybe by **Persuadeing** her with your roguish charm.

 ## Worse Position